This post may contain affiliate links.

 Basil oil is often mistaken for pesto, but they’re quite different.
 Unlike pesto, which has a thicker texture and includes nuts and cheese, basil oil is smooth, light, and purely infused with the fresh essence of basil.
 It’s a fantastic way to use up extra basil leaves before they wilt, transforming them into a vibrant, aromatic oil that enhances a variety of dishes.

-Ingredients To Make Basil Oil
+Basil Oil Ingredients

 - Fresh basil: As you might know, there are many types of basil out there.
 For this recipe, we are using Italian basil or sweet basil.
 Make sure you don’t use Thai basil because the flavor is completely different.
-You can use the same basil to make homemade pesto.

 - High-Quality Olive Oil: The quality of the olive oil directly impacts the final taste, so choose a good extra virgin olive oil.